 Infrared cameras are available in “cooled” and “uncooled” models that are optimized for different applications.
 “Cooled” cameras use cryocoolers integrated into the image sensor in order to reduce thermally-induced noise to levels below those of the recording signal.
 This technology allows the camera to record extremely narrow temperature differences, target small thermal targets, and record at high frame rates for crisp images during high-speed data collection, perfect for Infrasense’s high-speed vehicle-based surveys.
 The compromise is that these cameras are heavier and more expensive; uncooled cameras use standard microbolometer technology, which allows the camera to be lightweight and more affordable.
-Infrasense uses microbolometer IR cameras for UAV and slow-speed vehicle mounted surveys.
+Infrasense uses microbolometer infrared cameras for Aerial IR and slow-speed vehicle mounted surveys.

 The infrared data is analyzed to quantify and map deck delamination and/or overlay debonding.
 White blotchy areas on the IR images are “hot spots” where the surface temperature is higher, indicating thermal barriers caused by delaminations.
 For decks with overlays, these “hot spots” can be attributed to either debonding of the overlay, or delamination at the rebar level.